band/mastodon-comments/README.md

 <div id="mastodon-comments"></div>
 ```

-You can use whatever id you want, but it has to match the container id used in the `getElementById` call
+You can use whatever id you want, but it must match the container id used in the `getElementById` call
 in the usage step.

 ### 2. Add the CSS files